Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Introduction

 Finally, using the techniques we employ to prove the security of our functional encryption scheme, we also give a construction of a classical functional encryption scheme where the master secret key can be punctured such that the resulting master key allows issuing keys only for functions $f$ that satisfy $f(m_0) = f(m_1)$.
-This allows us to remove the interaction after the challenge ciphertext in the usual functional encryption security game, since the adversary can issue their own keys using the punctured master secret key. \begin{theorem} Assuming subexponentially secure indistinguishability obfuscation and one-way functions, there exists a functional encryption scheme whose master secret key can be punctured at all functions $f$ such that $f(m_0) \neq f(m_1)$. \end{theorem}
+This allows us to remove the interaction/key queries after the challenge ciphertext in the usual functional encryption security game (\cref{defn:fe}), since the adversary can issue their own keys using the punctured master secret key.
+This might also be of independent interest.
+See \cref{sec:puncfecons} for details. \begin{theorem} Assuming subexponentially secure indistinguishability obfuscation and one-way functions, there exists a functional encryption scheme whose master secret key can be punctured at all functions $f$ such that $f(m_0) \neq f(m_1)$. \end{theorem}